polpielladev/polpiella.dev/src/pages/collecting-gihub-actions-workflow-metrics-with-swift.md

 ```

 Let's break down the code:
 1. The decoded data from Github's API's response is modified and [reduced into](https://developer.apple.com/documentation/swift/array/reduce(into:_:)) a more suitable format.
-The output type is an `Encodable` `struct` with two properties: the name of the workflow and a set of data points representing each of the runs associated with that workflow.
+The output type is an `Encodable` `struct` with two properties: **the name of the workflow** and a **set of data points** representing each of the runs associated with that workflow.
 In turn, each of the data points has the duration in seconds and the date when it was run.
 2. The `Output` type is encoded into `Data` using a custom `JSONEncoder`.
 This encoder sets an output formatting type of `.prettyPrinted` to ensure data is easily readable by the application's users.
 3. The data is converted into a `String` which can be printed to the console.

 ## Let's test it!
-The application takes a repo and, if it is private, a bearer token with the necessary permissions as inputs:
+The application takes in a repository name and, if such repository is private, a bearer token with the necessary permissions:
 ```bash:Terminal
 swift run GithubWorkflowMetrics pol-piella/reading-time
 ```

-> [reading-time](https://github.com/pol-piella/reading-time) is an Open-Source public repository and, for that reason, it does not require any authentication.
+> [reading-time](https://github.com/pol-piella/reading-time) is an Open-Source public repository and, as such, it does not require a bearer token.

 The command above yields the following result, which shows all runs for each workflow in the [reading-time](https://github.com/pol-piella/reading-time) repository with their date and duration in seconds 🎉: